 In addition, it allows companies to think about their long-term goals and determine how to achieve them.

 Without LRP, businesses would be more likely to make short-sighted decisions that could hurt them in the long run.

 Long-range planning has been a part of corporate life since the early days of the American industry.
-World’s economy was stable in the 1950s and 1960s.
+The world’s economy was stable in the 1950s and 1960s.
 As a result, many organizations used static planning at that time.

-But in the 1970s, the economy was unstable because of the USA’s improper maintenance of the gold standard.
+However, in the 1970s, the economy was unstable because of the USA’s improper maintenance of the gold standard.
 In this situation, static planning was not compatible with the instability of the economy.
-Hence many businesses started long range planning.
+Hence many businesses started long-range planning.

 How to Create a Long-range Plan for Your Business?

-You can take several steps to create a successful long range plan for your business.
-Long range planning process steps are as follows.
+You can take several steps to create a successful long-range plan for your business.
+The long-range planning process steps are as follows.

 Mission and vision statements

 A mission statement declares the organization’s purpose, while a vision statement defines the desired future state.
 Both should be clear, concise, and inspiring.